 Growers produce a variety of plants for use indoors in full sun or in shade house/greenhouses.
 As house plants reach a salable size they move into areas of lower light levels.

 Probably at least 2000 foot candles.
 These plants receive on average 10 to 20 times the amount of light they will receive when moved indoors.
-Indoors if they receive 300 foots candles indoors that would be considered high.
+Indoors if they receive 300-foot candles indoors that would be considered high.

 As plants begin to acclimate the primary concentration is focused upon outward appearance, mainly leaves or the loss of leaves.
-When in fact the plant is going through many areas of acclimating, stress, roots, lighting, water moisture, leaf reduction, high temperatures and cold temperatures to name a few.
+When in fact the plant is going through many areas of acclimating to new environmental conditions.
+This causes environmental stresses from all the changes going on with the roots, lighting, water moisture, leaf reduction, high temperatures, and cold temperatures to name a few.

-Take the Ficus benjamina also known as the ‘weeping fig’.
+Take a braided Ficus benjamina tree also known as the ‘weeping fig’.
 It is grown out in full sun.
-When it reaches the desired size for market, it moves into shadehouses where it undergoes the process of ‘grower acclimation’.
+When it reaches the desired size for the market, it moves into shade houses where it undergoes the process of ‘grower acclimation’.
 This process may last from 4-6 weeks to 1 year depending on the size plant and future market.